-Stop reading this article and drive directly to the nearest 7-Eleven.
-Mega Millions has hit $1.6 billion, and the Powerball lottery jackpot has hit $620 million.
-Even if you know for a fact that the odds of winning Powerball (one in 292,201,338) or Mega Millions (one in 302,575,350) are far worse than being eaten by a shark or being elected president, buying a $2 Powerball or Mega Millions ticket seems like a small price to pay for the chance to be stupidly rich.
+Stop reading this article and drive directly to the nearest gas station.
+The Powerball lottery jackpot has hit $750 million.
+Even if you know for a fact that the odds of winning Powerball (one in 292,201,338) or Mega Millions, for that matter, (one in 302,575,350) are far worse than being eaten by a shark or being elected president, buying a $2 Powerball or Mega Millions ticket seems like a small price to pay for the chance to be stupidly rich.

 And you're not alone.
 According to calculations by the statistics nerds at FiveThirtyEight, the number of people who play Powerball or Mega Millions increases exponentially with the cash value of the jackpot.
 The bigger the payoff, in other words, the more suckers (er, people) play.